scottoffen/fluenthttpclient/docs/docs/index.md

 ## Compatibility Matrix

 FluentHttpClient is optimized for .NET 10 and the newest .NET releases, while also supporting older platforms through .NET Standard 2.1 and 2.0 for teams maintaining long-lived or legacy applications.
+It includes full Native AOT compatibility and provides strong-named assemblies for environments that require them.

 | Target                    | Supported | Notes                         |
 | ------------------------- | --------- | ----------------------------- |